-A forecast is a bet a number of selections to finish in a specific order, usually associated with horse and greyhound racing but becoming more common in other sports.
-For example Chelsea to win the league and Manchester City to come second would be a straight forecast.
+A forecast is a bet where you select a number of selections to finish in a specific order, usually associated with horse and greyhound racing but becoming more common in other sports too; for example, Chelsea to win the league and Manchester City to come second would be a straight forecast.
 The bet will only win if the league finishes in that order.

 Types of Forecast and Tricast Bets

 There are a few different types of forecast bet that have developed over the years.

 Although the concept doesn’t change – what makes a forecast a forecast is still the same at the core of all of these slight variations on the idea – the details do, so have a read of the following to get an understand of the forecast betting market and what it can offer.